-Raven's biggest feature is its speed, which we accomplish by (a) refraining from doing flagrantly slow things, and (b) eliminating complicated abstractions that make it difficult to keep an eye on which parts of the code are growing slow:
+Raven's biggest feature is its speed, which we accomplish by (a) refraining from doing slow things, and (b) eliminating complicated abstractions that make it difficult to keep an eye on the code:

 lambda, and a gross